-It used to be that, if your mouth contained a damaged tooth, dental experts attempted to save your tooth by drastic means.
-Typically, sensory testing showed that, if your tooth hurt and showed sensitivity to hot or cold, the only remedy was pulling the tooth or getting a root canal.
+It used to be that if your mouth contained a damaged tooth, dental experts attempted to save your tooth by drastic means.
+Typically, sensory testing showed that if your tooth hurt and showed sensitivity to hot or cold food and drinks, the only remedy was pulling the tooth or getting a root canal.
 However, today you can get vital pulp therapy (VPT) to save a tooth.

 How Vital Pulp Therapy Can Save Your Damaged Tooth

 Evolving dental advances found pulp sensory supply is only one of several factors that show your tooth’s health.
 If plaque eats its way through your tooth’s hard surface, you develop a cavity.
 Leaving it untreated just invites more plaque to burrow in.

 Some folks have softer teeth than others.
 Other folks don’t realize that you should perform brushing and flossing throughout the day.
 An accident may cause trauma to a tooth and damage it.
 Regardless, most people develop one or more cavities.
 If your dentist locates a cavity so deep that the pulp is dying from bacteria, it’s possible to perform a VPT treatment.
 This procedure removes that decayed pulp from your tooth’s crown.
 Once removed, your dentist checks for an abscess or swelling.
 If there’s no swelling or abscess, your dentist packs the crown of your tooth with a medicated material.

 Initially, only children got this treatment.
 Now, mature adult teeth often qualify for this treatment.
 It’s less invasive than a root canal and keeps the tooth intact.
 Our experts in endodontics at Lovett Dental Webster will carefully examine your tooth to help you decide if this treatment is right for you.